 As a global university, American University has a long tradition of welcoming international students and scholars to our campus.
 To assist faculty and students, International Student & Scholar Services, the Academic Support and Access Center, and the College Writing Program (Dept. of Lit.) collaborate to offer the International Student Academic Success Network.
 The academic support team offers academic support based in three unites of the university.
 The Writing Lab in the Academic Support and Access Center specializes in working with students for whom English is not their first language.

-Students with Disabilities: If you wish to receive accommodations for a disability, please notify me with a letter from the Academic Support and Access Center.
-As accommodations are not retroactive, timely notification at the beginning of the semester, if possible, is requested.
+If you wish to receive accommodations for a disability, please notify me with a letter from the Academic Support and Access Center.
+As accommodations are not retroactive, timely notification at the beginning of the semester, if possible, is strongly recommended.
+To register with a disability or for questions about disability accommodations, contact the Academic Support and Access Center at 202-885-3360 or firstname.lastname@example.org, or drop by ASAC in MGC 243.